Bmrog22/cse15l-lab-reports/labreport2/writeup.md

   }
 ```

-This code does not work because it reverses the array twice by iterating over the entire length of the list and flipping the elements continuously.
+This code does not work because it contains a bug that reverses the array twice by iterating over the entire length of the list and flipping the elements continuously.
 Hence, the following tester will pass despite the bug due to it being symmetrical.
 ```
 @Test
 public void testReverseInPlace() {